Tracking system: Attendance management

 Location-based services (LBS) utilise a combination of A-GPS, newer GPS and cellular locating technology that is derived from the telematics and telecom world.
 Line of sight is not necessarily required for a location fix.
 This is a significant advantage in certain applications since a GPS signal can still be lost indoors.
 As such, A-GPS enabled cell phones and PDAs can be located indoors and the handset may be tracked more precisely.
 This enables non-vehicle centric applications and can bridge the indoor location gap, typically the domain of RFID and Real-time locating system (RTLS) systems, with an off the shelf cellular device.

 Currently, A-GPS enabled handsets are still highly dependent on the LBS carrier system, so handset device choice and application requirements are still not apparent.
 Enterprise system integrators need the skills and knowledge to correctly choose the pieces that will fit the application and geography.

+Research

+In the life sciences, animal tracking leverages a range of technologies to gather time-resolved data on animal identities, movement, and other behaviors in both wild and controlled environments with minimal human interference.
+For example, GPS telemetry systems log an animal's location at regular intervals locally, while satellite tags transmit location data remotely.
+Acoustic tags that communicate with underwater receiver arrays enable passive or active tracking of marine animals.
+RFID tags also enable contactless identification and behavioral monitoring.
+For smaller species, including social insects, barcode-based tracking systems allow automated identification and monitoring of hundreds of individuals simultaneously.
+These technologies vary in spatial and temporal resolution, data volume and handling, energy requirements, and operational range, but have in common that they enable scalable, long-term monitoring of animal movement across diverse environments and biological scales.

 Operational requirements

-Regardless of the tracking technology, for the most part the end-users just want to locate themselves or wish to find points of interest.
-The reality is that there is no "one size fits all" solution with locating technology for all conditions and applications.
+Different tracking technologies are suited for different conditions and applications, as no single solution fits all use cases.
+End-user applications often focus on self-location or finding points of interest.

-Application of tracking is a substantial basis for vehicle tracking in fleet management, asset management, individual navigation, social networking, or mobile resource management and more.
-Company, group or individual interests can benefit from more than one of the offered technologies depending on the context.
+Tracking is used for vehicle tracking in fleet management, asset management, personal navigation, social networking, and mobile resource management.
+Depending on the context, a company, group, or individual might use a combination of these technologies.